 - To bring Yoga in the community.

-- To offer Yoga Therapy to people with a wide range of conditions (neurological, immune, respiratory and cardio-vascular conditions, cancers and post treatment, diagnosed mental health issues, musculo-skeletal issues).
+- To offer Yoga Therapy to people with a wide range of conditions (neurological, immune, respiratory conditions, cancers and post treatment, diagnosed mental health issues, musculo-skeletal issues).

 - To work with people with special needs.